Action-Dynamics Modeling and Cross-Temporal Interaction for Online Action Understanding: Experiments

-\textbf{Datasets.} We evaluate our proposed method on four benchmark datasets: EPIC-Kitchens-100 \cite{damen2022rescaling}, THUMOS'14 \cite{jiang2014thumos}, TVSeries \cite{de2016online}, and the Parkinson’s Disease Mouse Behaviour (PDMB) dataset \cite{zhou2024smc}, covering diverse domains and challenging scenarios.
-Notably, the PDMB dataset provides a valuable resource for studying behavioral patterns in mice.
+\textbf{Datasets.} We evaluate our proposed method on three pullic benchmark datasets: EPIC-Kitchens-100 \cite{damen2022rescaling}, THUMOS'14 \cite{THUMOS14}, TVSeries \cite{de2016online}.
+Due to length limitations, details regarding the EPIC-Kitchens-100, THUMOS'14 and TVSeries can be found in the section IV of the supplementary material.

+To further validate the generalization capability of our approach in specialized contexts, we introduce the Parkinson’s Disease Mouse Behaviour (PDMB) dataset \cite{zhou2024smc}.
+Previous studies \cite{zhou2025cross, yang2024online} have demonstrated its reliability for investigating mouse behavioural patterns associated with Parkinson’s disease.
+The PDMB dataset consists of videos ranging from approximately 9 to 14 minutes, with frame-level annotations covering eight distinct action categories.
+Following prior works\cite{zhou2025cross, yang2024online}, we focus on eight social behaviors: approach, chase, circle, eat, clean, sniff, up, and walk away.
+In our experiments, eight videos are used for training and two videos for testing, with both the training and testing sets containing instances of all behavior categories, enabling a rigorous evaluation of our method in a medically relevant behavior analysis scenario.

 \textbf{Metrics.} For THUMOS'14, we evaluate performance using mean Average Precision (mAP).
 For the TVSeries dataset, we adopt the mean calibrated Average Precision (mcAP) metric \cite{de2016online}.
 For EPIC-Kitchens-100, we follow the evaluation protocol established in \cite{damen2022rescaling}, and report the class-mean top-5 Recall separately for verbs, nouns, and actions.
 For the PDMB dataset, we use both mAP and mcAP as evaluation metrics.
-Regarding the action anticipation task, we follow prior works\cite{damen2022rescaling} \cite{guo2024uncertainty}\cite{wang2023memory}and primarily assess model performance under an anticipation time gap of $t=1s$.Due to length limitations, details regarding the datasets, evaluation metrics, and implementation can be found in the supplementary material.
+Regarding the action anticipation task, for the EK100 dataset we follow the standard evaluation protocol \cite{damen2022rescaling, guo2024uncertainty, wang2023memory} and primarily assess model performance with an anticipation time gap of $t = 1$ s.
+The same setting is adopted for the PDMB dataset.
+For the THUMOS14 and TVSeries datasets, we evaluate anticipation performance at multiple time gaps, from 0.25s to 2.0s with a step of 0.25s.

+\textbf{Implementation Details.} For experiments conducted on the EPIC-Kitchens-100 dataset, we utilize RGB, optical flow, and object features.
+In contrast, for experiments on the TVSeries, THUMOS'14, and PDMB datasets, only RGB and optical flow features are employed.
+Due to space limitations, details of the feature extraction process are provided in the Section V of the supplementary material.
+In terms of model training, we adopt the Adam optimizer with an initial learning rate of $3\times 10^{-4} $ and a weight decay of $1\times 10^{-4} $.
+For the temporal weighting function described in the CSMC section, we set the scaling parameter $\delta=1$.
+Additionally, the loss-function balancing hyperparameters $\lambda_{1}$ and $\lambda_{2}$ are empirically set to 1.1 and 0.7, respectively, effectively controlling the contributions of detection, anticipation, and logical consistency components.
+Experiments were conducted on the Sulis High-Performance Computing (HPC) platform, enabling efficient training processes and optimal computational performance.